rslabbert/PyLisp/README.md

 * Let python errors break the program but let triggers for pylisp get handled
 * Implement the entire scheme standard
 * Start work on a standard library
+* Add autocurrying, i.e. calling a function with less than the expected number of args returns a partial function